joecausos/SQL-Projects/Service_Data_Analysis/README.md

 ## Project Purpose

-The primary goal of this project is to transform raww operational data into meanungful insights that guide strategic and tactical decisions.
+The primary goal of this project is to transform raw operational data into meaningful insights that guide strategic and tactical decisions.
 By identifying inefficiencies and recurring issues in service processes, the project aims to:
 - Improve Product Quality: Detect and resolve underlying issues impacting reliability.
 - Optimize Service Processes: Enhannce the efficiency of service workflows and reduce turnaround time.
 - Reduce Unnecessary Field Return: Pinpoint and address cases of "Unverified Issue Cases (UIC) and External Impact Case (EIC).